Herring gull protection

 The herring gull is protected under the Conservation of Wildlife (Jersey) Law 2000.
 This also means that the removal of herring gull eggs or nests can only be done by those licensed to do so.

 Herring gull breeding

 Breeding pairs court in March and start nest building from early April onwards.

 Gulls tend to return to the same nesting site and, unless action is taken to proof a building, problems associated with these birds may recur annually.

-Conservation of Wildlife (Jersey) Law 2000 on Jersey Law website
+Wildlife (Jersey) Law 2021 on Jersey Law website